coveo/source.coveo.com/_posts/2021-06-21-UI-testing-booster-pack.md

 #### Step 2: Write down all test cases titles

 Spending time thinking about the test cases titles might be one of the most overlooked step in the testing world.
 However, doing so is crucial to establish a strong understanding of how the test cases should be split.
-Basically, the idea is to write the most detailed, succinct, and non-ambiguous description of each behaviour you have identified on step 1.
+Basically, the idea is to write the most detailed, succinct, and non-ambiguous description of each behaviour you have identified on Step 1.
 Having them all written down before even thinking about the code needed to make the test work will help you understand how to split your tests.
 The scope of each of them will become much clearer in your head when comes the time to write their underlying code.

 For the purpose of this article, I already have done this on Step 1, but here's how it would look in the code: